lumikoh/HHC2023/19-active-directory/README.md

 # Active Directory

 Finding a place to start was a little difficult.
-I did find the IP address through another request.
 I do not remember how many different commands I ran first, but the next interesting one was:

 ```bash
 response=$(curl 'http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=https%3A%2F%2Fmanagement.azure.com%2F' -H Metadata:true -s)